AlgebraicJulia/Decapodes.jl/docs/src/overview.md

   # Fick's first law
   ϕ ==  k(d₀(C))

   # Diffusion equation
   Ċ == ⋆₀⁻¹(dual_d₁(⋆₁(ϕ)))
   ∂ₜ(C) == Ċ

 end;

 to_graphviz(Diffusion)
 ```

 The resulting Decapode shows the relationships between the three variables with
 the triangle diagram.
-Note that these diagrams are automatically layed-out by Graphviz.
+Note that these diagrams are automatically layed-out by [Graphviz](https://graphviz.org/).

 ## Bring in the Dynamics

 Now that we have a reasonably complex PDE, we can demonstrate some of the
 developed tooling for actually solving the PDE.
 Currently, the tooling will
 automatically generate an explicit method for solving the system (using
-DifferentialEquations.jl to handle time-stepping and instability detection).
+[DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl?tab=readme-ov-file) to handle time-stepping and instability detection).

 We begin this process by importing a mesh.
 The mesh has been pre-generated
-within CombinatorialSpaces, and is generated such that it has periodic boundary
+within [CombinatorialSpaces.jl](https://github.com/AlgebraicJulia/CombinatorialSpaces.jl), and is generated such that it has periodic boundary
 conditions.
 We will also upload a non-periodic mesh for the sake of
 visualization, as well as a mapping between the points on the periodic and
 non-periodic meshes.

-See CombinatorialSpaces.jl for mesh construction and importing utilities.

 ```@example DEC
-using Catlab.CategoricalAlgebra
-using CombinatorialSpaces, CombinatorialSpaces.DiscreteExteriorCalculus
 using CairoMakie
+using CombinatorialSpaces

 plot_mesh = loadmesh(Rectangle_30x10())
 periodic_mesh = loadmesh(Torus_30x10())